ParrotSec/linux-parrot/Documentation/filesystems/overlayfs.rst

 Multiple lower layers
 ---------------------

-Multiple lower layers can now be given using the the colon (":") as a separator character between the directory names.
+Multiple lower layers can now be given using the colon (":") as a separator character between the directory names.
 For example:

   mount -t overlay overlay -olowerdir=/lower1:/lower2:/lower3 /merged